letsconnectvpn/lc-daemon/README.md

 a control daemon, e.g. WireGuard.
 The daemon would need to have additional commands then, i.e. `setup` and `teardown`.

-## Steps

-1. Create a socket client that can talk to OpenVPN management port
-2. Implement `kill`
-3. Implement connecting to multiple OpenVPN processes in parallel
-4. Implement daemon and listen on TCP socket and handle commands from daemon
-5. Implement `status`
-6. Implement TLS

 ## Daemon API

 ### Command / Response